IVLIVS-III/dart_python_ffi/README.md

 At the moment it is not possible to convert arbitrary Dart classes (not backed by a subtype of `PythonClass`) to Python objects.
 Trying to do so will result in a runtime exception.

-*Note: Only exceptions throw in Python are converted to a Dart `Exception` and not vice-versa.
+*Note: Only exceptions thrown in Python are converted to a Dart `Exception` and not vice-versa.
 The only possible way in which you would want Python code to catch an exception thrown in Dart would be when passing a Dart callback to Python, that throws said exception.
 This seems to be an uncommon case.*